jasonwoodland/iTerm2-borderless/README.md

 * ~~Extra window padding~~ You can now change the margins in *Preferences > Advanced > General*
 * ~~Reverted to slightly bolder font smoothing~~ Set *Preferences > Profiles > Text > Use thin strokes for anti-aliased text* to *Never*

-Copy `iTerm2.app` to `/Applications` or apply the patch yourself.
+Download the [latest release](https://github.com/jasonwoodland/iTerm2-borderless/releases/latest) and copy `iTerm2.app` to `/Applications`, or apply the patch yourself.
 (Open an issue if it fails patching so I can fix it)
 ## Patch it yourself

 ### 1. Get iTerm2 and iTerm2-borderless